Function object: In Lisp and Scheme

-Since there is no standard way to make funcallable objects in Lisp, we fake it by defining a generic function called FUNCTOR-CALL.
+Since there is no standard way to make funcallable objects in Common Lisp, we fake it by defining a generic function called FUNCTOR-CALL.
 This can be specialized for any class whatsoever.
 The standard FUNCALL function is not generic; it only takes function objects.

 It is this FUNCTOR-CALL generic function that gives us function objects, which are a computer programming construct allowing an object to be invoked or called as if it were an ordinary function, usually with the same syntax.
 We have almost the same syntax: FUNCTOR-CALL instead of FUNCALL.
 Some Lisps provide funcallable objects as a simple extension.
 Making objects callable using the same syntax as functions is a fairly trivial business.
 Making a function call operator work with different kinds of function things, whether they be class objects or closures is no more complicated than making a + operator that works with different kinds of numbers, such as integers, reals or complex numbers.

 Now, a counter implemented using a closure.
 This is much more brief and direct.
 The INITIAL-VALUE argument of the MAKE-COUNTER factory function is captured and used directly.
 It does not have to be copied into some auxiliary class object through a constructor.
 It is the counter.
 An auxiliary object is created, but that happens behind the scenes.